Maureen Connolly: Playing career

-At the 1951 U.S. Championships, the 16-year-old Connolly defeated Shirley Fry to become, at that time, the youngest ever to win America's most prestigious tennis tournament.
+At the 1951 U.S. Championships, Connolly at age 16 defeated Shirley Fry to become, at that time, the youngest ever to win America's most prestigious tennis tournament.
 Her coach at the time was Eleanor Tennant.

 Connolly won her first Wimbledon title in 1952, defeating Louise Brough in the final.
 She had arrived at the tournament with a shoulder injury but refused to withdraw when Tennant instructed her to do so.
 The ensuing argument resulted in the end of their partnership.
-Connolly was seeded first at the 1952 U.S. Championships and successfully defended her title with a victory in the final against Doris Hart.
-For the 1953 season, she hired a new coach, the Australian Davis Cup captain Harry Hopman, and entered all four Grand Slam tournaments for the first time.
-She defeated Julie Sampson Haywood in the Australian Championships final and Doris Hart in the finals of the French Championships, Wimbledon, and the U.S. Championships to become the first woman, and only the second tennis player after Don Budge, to win the world's four major titles in the same year, commonly known as a "Grand Slam."
+Connolly was seeded first at the 1952 U.S. Championships, and she successfully defended her title with a victory in the final against Doris Hart.
+For the 1953 season, she hired a new coach, the Australian Davis Cup captain Harry Hopman, and she entered all four Grand Slam tournaments for the first time.
+She defeated Julie Sampson in the Australian Championships final and Doris Hart in the finals of the French Championships, Wimbledon, and the U.S. Championships to become the first woman, and only the second tennis player after Don Budge, to win the world's four major titles in the same year, commonly known as a Grand Slam.
 She lost only one set in those four tournaments.

 Connolly won the last nine Grand Slam singles tournaments she played, including 50 consecutive singles matches.
 During her Wightman Cup career from 1951 through 1954, she won all seven of her singles matches.
-Connolly's achievements made her the darling of the media and one of the most popular personalities in the U.S.; she was named Female Athlete of the Year by the Associated Press for three straight years, from 1951 through 1953.
+Connolly's achievements made her the darling of the media and one of the more popular personalities in the U.S.; she was named Female Athlete of the Year by the Associated Press for three straight years, from 1951 through 1953.
 In 1954, Connolly did not defend her title at the Australian Championships, but successfully defended her French and Wimbledon championships.